How giving learners choice will optimize your retail training (video and example)

 In the quiz we want to encourage ‘learning by doing’, so immersing learners in down to earth, relatable scenarios is key.
 We don’t rely on storytelling alone for immersion and engagement, however.
 Subtle elements of gamification tap into the learner’s competitive side, such as levels and points that increase with the level of complexity of the question.
 We also use a variety of question interactions to create a sense of play – from Sortable Image Cards to Multi-response Drag and Drops – all designed to work seamlessly across different device screen sizes.

 At the end of the quiz learners find out how they scored.
 If they haven’t passed the test, then the policy highlights and case studies topics are ready to upskill them before they attempt the test again.
-Alternatively, those who pass are ready to head back to the shop floor.
+Alternatively, those who pass the retail training are ready to head back to the shop floor.
 By making just the quiz mandatory to pass, learners spend only as much time as needed in the course – dramatically reducing overall learner time and ensuring effort is spent where truly needed.

 3. Offer opportunities to get the facts fast or go more in-depth